 If an individual has been abusing drugs or alcohol for a long time, it will probably take longer for them to change.
 The longer a person suffers from addiction, the more ingrained the substance use may be in their life, and the more difficult it can be to live without.

 Sometimes an individual completes a treatment program successfully, only to relapse when they return to everyday life.
 This may indicate that they need more time to change their thoughts and actions, and more tools to combat addiction relapse.
 An individualized long-term program equips people to recognize triggers and alter the way they live their lives.
 These changes have the power to completely change one’s view of life and method of approach to difficult situations.

-Individuals who abuse more than one substance (called polysubstance abuse) are at a higher risk of a complication resulting from drug use.
+Individuals who use more than one substance (called polysubstance abuse) are at a higher risk of a complication resulting from drug use.
 They may require a more specialized recovery program, as different substances affect the mind and body differently.
 Part of healing from addiction is understanding the unhealthy physical and mental effects that each substance produces.